 Store at room temperature in an airtight container or wrap with plastic wrap for up to 3 days.

-Ideas for the scraps, if you can keep from eating them all as you cut them out (what are you, some kind of superhuman?):
+Ideas for the scraps, if you can keep from eating them all as you cut them out:

 Ice cream toppings